anthonycanino/runtime/report/proposal.md

   - Right now, the JIT compiler will add `MM16` - `MM32` to the available set of float registers if `AVX512` is present.
 For `AVX10.2`, we cant simply add to this register set, as V128 would get assigned registers that are not available to be encoded.

   - This might hint that V256 should actually be transformed into AVX10_2 intrinsics, not AVX intrinsics.
+We would need a way to recognize that there exists an EVEX encoding for AVX10/256.

+- Adjust `AVX512 ISA` codegen checks (`compOpportunisticallyDependsOn`) in relevant codepaths to allow for AVX10.1, AVX10.2 etc.

 Open: